 • Electrolyte balance – magnesium is necessary for electrolyte balance.

-• Necessary to support optimal exercise performance – To support optimal exercise performance, sufficient dietary magnesium is essential; Dietary magnesium supports optimal exercise performance; Without sufficient dietary magnesium, strength gains may be compromised; Necessary to support optimal strength gains in combination with resistance exercise
+• Necessary to support optimal exercise performance – dietary magnesium supports optimal exercise performance.
+Without sufficient dietary magnesium, strength gains may be compromised; Necessary to support optimal strength gains in combination with resistance exercise.

-150 mg minimum daily is suggested in food supplements:
+Also, 150 mg minimum daily was suggested in food supplements:

 • Energy / Muscular function – Magnesium is needed for normal energy metabolism, including nerve and muscle function.

 The final electrolyte, calcium plays an important role in general bone and dental health, nerve and muscle function and is a critical for maintaining an active lifestyle.
 We lose an average of 20 mg/L and a maximum upto 40 mg/L. The RDA in the UK is 700 mg and so a 15% RDA health claim would be 105 mg present in a product.
 In terms of sports drinks, there are no specific EFSA claims although a number were submitted relating to other important health functions.

 American College Sports Medicine Position paper: Exercise and fluid replacement.
 (2007) Med.
 Sci.
 Sports Exer. .
 Position paper

 Brouns F, Saris W, Schneider H. (1992) Rationale for upper limits of electrolyte replacement during exercise.
 Int.
 J. Sport Nutr.
 2 pp. 229-238

 Cunningham JJ.
 (1997) Is potassium needed in sports drinks for fluid replacement during exercise?
 Int.
 J. Sport Nutr.
 7 pp. 154-159